 While the beef is cooking, peel and dice your sweet potatoes into 1-inch cubes.
 Once the beef is fully cooked stir in the diced sweet potatoes and remaining ingredients.

-On high heat bring the chili to a boil, then reduce the heat to a simmer and cover the pot with a lid.
+On medium-high heat bring the chili to a boil, then reduce the heat to a simmer and cover the pot with a lid.
 Allow the chili to simmer for 25-30 minutes, or until the sweet potatoes are soft.

 Serve immediately and top with your favorite condiments.